Judge: Man can recover money from neo-Nazi website founder

 Obeidallah, a comedian and Daily Beast columnist, says Anglin falsely labeled him as the "mastermind" behind a deadly bombing at a concert in England.
 Obeidallah said he received death threats after Anglin published an article about him in June 2017.
 The site embedded fabricated messages in the post to make them seem like they had been sent from Obeidallah's Twitter account, tricking readers into believing he took responsibility for the May 2017 terrorist attack at an Ariana Grande concert in Manchester, his lawsuit alleges.

 Obeidallah is seeking $250,000 in compensatory damages and $1 million in punitive damages from Anglin and his company.
-Obeidallah said Anglin libeled him, invaded his privacy and intentionally inflicted "emotional distress."
+Obeidallah said Anglin libeled him, invaded his privacy, and intentionally inflicted "emotional distress."

 Anglin didn't immediately respond Thursday to an email seeking comment.
 His current whereabouts are a mystery.
-The Ohio native says he has lived abroad for years and claims it would be too dangerous for him to travel to the U.S because he gets credible death threats.
+The Ohio native says he has lived abroad for years and claims it would be too dangerous for him to travel to the U.S. because he gets credible death threats.

 Anglin's site takes its name from Der Stürmer, a newspaper that published Nazi propaganda.
 The site includes sections called "Jewish Problem" and "Race War."
 For months, the site struggled to stay online after Anglin published a post mocking the woman who was killed when a man plowed his car into a crowd of counterprotesters at a white nationalist rally in Charlottesville, Virginia, in August 2017.